skylect-dev/SCDPlayer/README.md

-# SCDPlayer
+# SCDToolkit

-A Windows audio player designed for game music files (SCD format) with Kingdom Hearts Randomizer integration.
+A Windows audio player and toolkit designed for game music files (SCD format) with Kingdom Hearts Randomizer integration.
 Also plays WAV, MP3, OGG, and FLAC files.

 ## Features